 This is a special review for Mitzvot Unplugged because I asked my 11 year old daughter to contribute to it.
-In large part because as soon as I got Pirkei Hallel she stole it to read.
+In large part, because as soon as I got Pirkei Hallel she stole it to read.
 Additionally, the book has themes that have been of great interest to her in the past few months.
-She agreed to write and agreed to do it in English.
+She agreed to write and agreed to write in English.
 She does not want to be identified by name but I am including her review below.
 We decided to do this jointly, one review from the almost Bat Mitzvah and one review from the mother.

 פרקי הלל מסע משותף לאם ולבת המצווה Pirkei Hallel A Joint Journey For the Mother and the Bat Mitzvah (Hebrew), 2018